CubaDevOps/flexi/Readme.md

 ### Controllers and Response

 The response is a PSR-7 response object that can be returned from a controller or middleware.
 Controllers that extend the `CubaDevOps\Flexi\Infrastructure\Classes\HttpHandler` have an easy way to build responses using the `createResponse` method.
-If you you don't extend the `HttpHandler` you can use a factory that implements `Psr\Http\Message\ResponseFactoryInterface` interface to build the response.
-Flexi use the `GuzzleHttp\Psr7\HttpFactory` as default factory.
+If you don't extend the `HttpHandler` you can use a factory that implements `Psr\Http\Message\ResponseFactoryInterface` interface to build the response.
+Flexi uses the `GuzzleHttp\Psr7\HttpFactory` as default factory.

+The `HttpHandler` abstract class implements a Template Method pattern that automatically manages the middleware chain execution.
+Controllers only need to implement the `process()` method with their specific business logic, while the framework handles middleware orchestration automatically.

-#### Example
+#### Basic Controller Example

 ```php
 namespace CubaDevOps\Flexi\Modules\Home\Infrastructure\Controllers;